 Dr. Dobry loves the unparalleled nature and climate of the Bay Area, as well as the cultural and intellectual richness and diversity.
 Having lived in the San Francisco for much of his life, he appreciates the bigger city feel it offers, yet with nature and a different pace.
 He enjoys getting outdoors and hiking, getting out of the Bay Area and traveling, and getting immersed in a juicy historical book to learn more about the past and uncover the parallels between today and days long gone.

-Dr. Dobry’s interest in the brain mind connection and human behavior began when he was pursuing his Bachelor degree from the University of California at Berkeley in Molecular and Cell Biology.
+Dr. Dobry’s interest in the brain mind connection and human behavior began when he was pursuing his Bachelor’s degree from the University of California at Berkeley in Molecular and Cell Biology.
 He started working in a neuroscience research lab, where the principal investigator was a psychiatrist, with a goal of understanding the psychiatric pathology.
 One of his first projects involved investigating the genetic and molecular mechanism of psychiatric disorders, including depression.

-He graduated from the Tel Aviv University School of Medicine and then completed a general adult residency at the Mount Sinai School of Medicine in New York.
+He graduated from the Tel Aviv University School of Medicine, and then completed a general adult residency at the Mount Sinai School of Medicine in New York.
 He went on to a Child and Adolescent Psychiatry Fellowship at Stanford University Medical Center.

-During training, schooling, and residency, Dr. Dobry worked in a variety of both research and clinical positions.
+During training, schooling and residency, Dr. Dobry worked in a variety of both research and clinical positions.
 He was the sole attending Psychiatrist at a community clinic for the underserved population in Brooklyn, NY where he managed an ambulatory psychiatric clinic serving a large, clinically and socially complex population of patients.
 He also worked as an attending psychiatrist for an inpatient adult unit at a hospital.
 Throughout his training, he continued to sharpen both his research and clinical technique.

 Dr. Dobry joined the University of California, San Francisco, in 2015.
 He was involved in the education of clinical child and adolescent psychiatry fellows, general psychiatry residents as well as medical students.
 At the UCSF, he continued co-leading number of clinical and research projects.
 Soon after joining UCSF, Dr. Dobry became Medical Director of the UCSF Pediatric Mood and Anxiety Disorders Program.
 In his role as the director, he was able to hone his clinical skills in psychiatric disorders and especially with mood disorders.
+He focused on treating the more complex patients and educating and mentoring residents on how to best treat patients with bipolar disorders and depression.

 VGLUT2 Trafficking Is Differentially Regulated by Adaptor Proteins AP-1 and AP-3.
 Li H, Santos MS, Park CK, Dobry Y, Voglmaier SM.
 Front Cell Neurosci.
 2017;26(11):324.